mitu01712/Django_myblog/myblog/README.md

-This is my Django Task Manager project.
+This is my Django blog project.

 ## Features